 Step 3.
 Identifying an Online Scam

-While scammers upgrade their tactics for every new scheme, they can’t beat the one thing that almost everyone feels when they encounter a scam.
+While scammers upgrade their tactics for every new scheme, they can’t beat the one thing that almost everyone feels when they encounter a scam: a gut feeling.

 This is also true for individuals who may contact students via social networks or email.
 If students don’t recognize someone’s name — or if they haven’t validated someone’s identity — then they need to stay away.